aws-samples/aws-cdk-k8s-dotnet-todo/README.md

 ## Conclusion

 As you can see, we were able to onboard an ASP.NET Core Web API application and integrate it with various AWS Services.
 The post walked through deploying Microsoft .NET Core application code as containers with infrastructure as code using CDK and deploy the Kubernetes services, pods using CDK8s.
-To try out more CDK8s examples we encourage you try [various examples](https://github.com/awslabs/cdk8s/blob/master/examples/README.md), additionally for architecture as code with applications on AWS, check out [patterns](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-kubernetes-resources-and-packages-using-amazon-eks-and-a-helm-chart-repository-in-amazon-s3.html), [AWS EKS Architecture](https://aws.amazon.com/quickstart/architecture/amazon-eks/)
+To try out more CDK8s examples we encourage you try [various examples](https://github.com/awslabs/cdk8s/blob/master/examples/README.md), additionally for architecture as code with applications on AWS, check out [patterns](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-kubernetes-resources-and-packages-using-amazon-eks-and-a-helm-chart-repository-in-amazon-s3.html), [AWS EKS Architecture](https://aws.amazon.com/quickstart/architecture/amazon-eks/), [intent-driven APIs](https://aws.amazon.com/blogs/containers/introducing-cdk8s-intent-driven-apis-for-kubernetes-objects/) using [cdk8s+](https://github.com/awslabs/cdk8s/tree/master/packages/cdk8s-plus) for Kubernetes objects. cdk8s+ is a library built on top of cdk8s.
+It is a rich, intent-based class library for using the core Kubernetes API.
+It includes hand crafted constructs that map to native Kubernetes objects, and expose a richer API with reduced complexity.

 We encourage you to try this example and see for yourself how this overall application design works within AWS.
 Then, it will just be a matter of replacing your current applications (Web API, MVC, or other Microsoft .NET core application), package them as Docker containers and let the Amazon EKS manage the application efficiently.
 If you have any questions/feedback about this blog please provide your comments below!